ovh/docs/pages/platform/public-cloud/create-volume-from-snapshot/guide.en-ie.md

 ![attaching volume](images/volume05.png){.thumbnail}

 > [!warning]
-You should avoid browsing outside the current tab while the disk is being attached.
+Make sure to not leave the current page in your OVHcloud Control Panel while the disk is being attached.
 This may interrupt the process.
 >

 Once the attachment is complete, you can follow these steps on how to configure the additional disk [using Linux](../create_and_configure_an_additional_disk_on_an_instance/#using-linux) or [using Windows](../create_and_configure_an_additional_disk_on_an_instance/#using-windows).